mokyen/okyensourcesoftware/dmi.md

 From these key takeaways, we have established the following guidelines as DMI when creating a software entity:

 * All decision making should be in free functions or in a 'small class' (i.e. one that encapsulates the invariance(s)).
-* Default to using publicly available data, such as structs or variables, and free functions instead of classes.
+* Default to using publicly-available data, such as structs or variables, and free functions instead of classes.
 * Consider the data that is core to the functionality of the entity.
 Identify any invariance(s) that exist.
 * Create a class to encapsulate any invariance.
 * All decision making should be unit tested